luizpvas/turbo-replay/README.md

 gem "turbo-replay"
 ```

-2. Execute the following commands to install the gem and generate an initializer:
+2. Run the following commands to install the gem and generate the initializer:

 ```bash
 $ bin/bundle install